-Rain Water Harvesting (RWH) in Texas and Hawaii
+Rain Water Harvesting (RWH) in from Hawaii to Texas to Puerto Rico

-Here are five examples of Rain Water Harvesting systems that Momentum Bay has designed, procured and installed:
+Here are five examples of Rain Water Harvesting systems that Momentum Bay has designed, procured and installed in Houston, Texas:

 - 200 gallons (four 50-gallon barrels daisy chained)